Jontom01/NarrativeMapper/README.md

 - **hdbscan_kwags:** Allows for input of other HDBSCAN parameters.

-- **chunk_size:** Number of messages processed per API request to avoid token limits.
+- **batch_size:** Number of messages processed per API request to avoid token limits.
 Choose smaller values the larger your textual messages are.

 - **max_sample_size:** Maximum number of comments sampled per cluster for summarization.